 Jujube contains a relatively higher level of sugars in comparison with other fruits, and the majority of which is reducing sugar.
 The major monosaccharides are rhamnose, xylose, mannose, arabinose, glucose, and galactose.

-The tendency of Jujube fruit organic acids content is high throughout flowering, and falling after fruit rapidly, as Jujube fruit matures.
-Organic acids have been isolated and identified from Ziziphus jujuba are citric acid, malic acid, tartaric acid, and succinic acid.
+The tendency of Jujube fruit organic acid content is high throughout flowering and falling after fruit rapidly, as Jujube fruit matures.
+Organic acids have been isolated and identified from Jujube are citric acid, malic acid, tartaric acid, and succinic acid.

 Saponins and Triterpenoids

-Saponins from Jujube plant are mainly found in the leaves, while the red Jujube contains triterpenoids, of which most belong to the pentacyclic triterpenes, including ceanothic acid and zizyberanalic acid.
+Saponins from the Jujube plant are mainly found in the leaves.
+At the same time, the red Jujube contains triterpenoids, of which most belong to the pentacyclic triterpenes, including ceanothic acid and zizyberanalic acid.

 Alkaloids in Jujube are mainly grouped into two classes, the cyclopeptides, and isoquinolines.
-Nearly 100 cyclic peptide alkaloids in more massive quantities have now been isolated, such as jubanine C. Based on the backbone structure it can be divided into three types, type I, II, and III varying in ring size.
-Isoquinoline alkaloids reported includes tepharine, N-nornuciforine, and asimilobine.
+Nearly 100 cyclic peptide alkaloids in more massive quantities have now been isolated, such as jubanine C. Based on the backbone structure, it can be divided into three types, type I, II, and III varying in ring size.
+Isoquinoline alkaloids reported include tepharine, N-nornuciforine, and asimilobine.

 Effect on Cardiovascular System

 The cyclic adenosine monophosphate in Rhamnus Ziziphus has effects of enhancing myocardial contractility, dilating coronary blood vessels, improving myocardial nutrition, and inhibiting platelet aggregation.
-Ziziphus jujuba juice had been shown to significantly improve blood lipid levels of hyperlipidemia mice caused by fat diet, with gavage of 10.5 ml testing juice daily, for eight weeks.
+Jujube juice had been shown to significantly improve blood lipid levels of hyperlipidemia mice caused by a fat diet, with gavage of 10.5 ml testing juice daily for eight weeks.

 Effect on Central Nervous System

-Ziziphus jujuba has sedative and hypnotic and step-down impact to the central nervous system.
+Jujube has a sedative and hypnotic and step-down impact on the central nervous system.
 Showing significant improvement in behavioral characteristics of unpredictable chronic mild stress depression.
 The monoamine neurotransmitter activity or content in the brain were also improved, implying its potential benefit for depression.